lotrekagency/lotrek-UI/README.md

 [TODO](#todo)

+### Using lotrek UI
+To use this collection of micro-layouts simply copy the HTML code inside <template> in the /components/category/name-of-block.vue file, and remember to add the lotrek-ui.css stylesheet in your project.

 ### Getting started
 The Lotrek UI Kit has ready-to-use HTML blocks with some starter CSS (and JS when needed).
-Each block is written as a component which can be found in the /src/component/ path.
+Each block is written as a component which can be found in the /components/ path.

 The demo page is localted in the Demo.vue component file: all you need to do is